On Saturday, April 20 UMass will compete at Hart Track in Worcester, Mass. for the Holy Cross Invitational beginning at 11:00 a.m.

 After graduating from UMass in 1977, LaFreniere held head coaching positions at the high school level for four years.
 She later returned to UMass to pursue a master's degree in Sport Management.
 Upon receiving her graduate degree in 1986, LaFreniere was named the Minutewomen's head cross country and track and field coach in 1987.

-LaFreniere was recently inducted into the Gardner (Mass.)
+LaFreniere is a member of the the Gardner (Mass.)
 High School Athletic Hall of Fame, and currently resides in Petersham, Mass.

 GET YOUR OFFICIAL